Why I Am a Vegetarian: Criticism

-In a mixed review from the Journal of the American Medical Association, the reviewer writes that, as indicated in the pamphlet, vegetarianism is "being taken up with more vigor; its propaganda is more active than for some time past."
-However, on Moore's intolerance to meat-eating, they note the terms "Christian cannibals" and "ghoulish clowns of science" as examples of his utterances towards "those who disagree with his dietetic opinions."
+In a mixed review in the Journal of the American Medical Association, the reviewer wrote that vegetarianism was "being taken up with more vigor; its propaganda is more active than for some time past."
+The reviewer criticized Moore's tone toward meat eaters, citing his phrases "Christian cannibals" and "ghoulish clowns of science" as examples of his language toward "those who disagree with his dietetic opinions."

-The New Church Life newsletter describes Moore's writings as "vigorous, [yet] his argument is not convincing to a Newchurchman, although [it] contains statements which, in the minds of some, awaken scruples as to eating things slain."
+The New Church Life newsletter described Moore's writing as "vigorous", but found the argument unconvincing from a New Church perspective, while acknowledging that it contained statements that might raise scruples about eating animals.